How to use this checklist

 Energy Performance Certificate (EPC)

 You need a valid EPC before marketing or renting a property.
-The property must meet the minimum energy efficiency standard — currently Band E. The government has proposed raising this to Band C, though timelines have shifted.
+The property must meet the minimum energy efficiency standard, currently Band E, unless a valid exemption applies.

 Smoke and carbon monoxide alarms